172. The Principles of Requiting God’s Love

 Excerpted from “What Do You Know of Faith?” in The Word Appears in the Flesh

 What you have inherited this day surpasses that of the apostles and prophets throughout the ages and is greater even than that of Moses and Peter.
 Blessings cannot be obtained in a day or two; they must be earned through great sacrifice.
-Which is to say, you must possess a love that has undergone refinement, you must possess great faith, and you must have the many truths that God requires you to attain; what is more, you must turn toward justice, without being cowed or evasive, and must have a constant and unabating love for God.
+Which is to say, you must possess a love that has undergone refinement, you must possess great faith, and you must have the many truths that God requires you to attain; what is more, you must turn toward justice, without being cowed or evasive, and must have a love for God that is constant unto death.
 You must have resolve, changes must occur in your life disposition, your corruption must be healed, you must accept all of God’s orchestrations without complaint, and you must be obedient even unto death.
 This is what you ought to attain, this is the final aim of God’s work, and it is what God asks of this group of people.
 Since He gives to you, so He will surely ask of you in return, and will surely make fitting demands of you.
-Therefore, there is reason to all the work God does, which shows why, time and time again, God does work that is so rigorous and exacting.
+Therefore, there is reason to all the work God does, which shows why, time and time again, God does work that sets high standards and strict requirements.
 It is because of this that you should be filled with faith in God.
 In short, all the work of God is done for your sake, so that you may become worthy of receiving His inheritance.
 This is not so much for the sake of God’s own glory but for the sake of your salvation and for perfecting this group of people who have been so profoundly afflicted in the unclean land.
 You should understand the will of God.
 And so, I exhort the many ignorant people who are without any insight or sense: Do not test God, and resist no more.
 God has already undergone suffering never endured by any man, and long ago endured even greater humiliation in man’s stead.
 What else can you not let go of?
 What could be more important than the will of God?
 What could be higher than God’s love?

 Excerpted from “Is the Work of God As Simple As Man Imagines?” in The Word Appears in the Flesh